How to Get to Sonoma County

-Sonoma County, located less than an hour from San Francisco’s Golden Gate Bridge, features more than 400 wineries and 55-plus miles of stunning Pacific coast.
+Sonoma County, located less than an hour from San Francisco’s Golden Gate Bridge, features more than 400 wineries and 50-plus miles of stunning Pacific coast.

 While you can arrive in Sonoma County from the Bay Area via public transportation, it doesn’t lend itself to going from winery to winery.
 Here are several ways to travel to Sonoma County.

-Sonoma County is reached via direct air service on Alaska Airlines or Allegiant Air to Charles M. Schulz – Sonoma County Airport (STS), named after long-time Santa Rosa resident Charles M. Schulz (creator of the “Peanuts” comic strip).
+Sonoma County is reached via direct air service on Alaska Airlines, American Airlines, and Avelo Airlines to the Charles M. Schulz – Sonoma County Airport (STS), named after long-time Santa Rosa resident Charles M. Schulz (creator of the “Peanuts” comic strip).

 - 75 miles, 1:33 hours north of San Francisco International (SFO)

 - 76 miles, 1:30 hours north of Oakland International (OAK)

 - 119 miles, 2:06 hours west of Sacramento International (SMF)